 Joyce & Associates has an emergency phone line for weekend and after-hours calls.
 This is meant for true emergency situations, and any calls may be subject to our hourly billing rate.
 The number is (617) 515-5144.

 - How do I set up an initial consultation?

-You can call us at (617) 523-1500 to set up a consultation for Boston and Hyannis offices.
+You can call us at (617) 523-1500 to set up a consultation in our Boston office.
 You can also request a consultation on our website and one of our staff members will be in touch with you about setting up a meeting.
 You can also email one of our associate attorneys to set up a consultation with them directly.

 - How much does a consultation cost?

 We charge $150 for a consultation with William Joyce, and $100 for a consultation with one of our associates.
 At the consultation, we will review your history and your immigration options.
 We ask that this fee is paid at the time you schedule your consultation in order to reserve that time on our calendars.

 - What should I bring to my initial consultation?

 You should bring any documentation that you have from immigration authorities with you to your consultation, including passports, copies of previous applications, and notices from immigration.
 If you have criminal history, you should also bring your documentation from criminal court to your consultation.
 This will help us determine what has happened in your case in the past, and what your options are in the future.

 The cost of your case depends on a wide variety of factors including the type of case, and whether there are any complicating factors.
 We work with our clients to develop payment plans, and accept payment by cash, check, or credit card.